multiversx/mx-specs/ESDT-specs.md

 The Elrond protocol introduces native NFT support by adding metadata and attributes on top of the already existing ESDT (please read the [specifications](#specification) for fungible ESDT tokens to get familiar with the standard).
 This way, one can issue a semi-fungible token or a non-fungible token which is quite similar to an ESDT, but has a few more attributes, such as a changeable URI.

 Once owning a quantity of a NFT/SFT, users will have their data store directly under their account, inside the trie.
-All the fields available inside a NFT/SFT token are:
+All the fields available inside a NFT/SFT token can be found [here](#nft-and-sft-fields).
-* attributes
-* balance
-* creator
-* hash
-* name
-* properties
-* royalties
-* tokenIdentifier
-* URIs

 The flow of issuing and transferring non-fungible or semi-fungible tokens is: